 Based on that brand, a number of car models are available.

-For Honda, these could be Pilot, CRV, Accord, and Civic.
+For Honda, these can be Pilot, CRV, Accord, and Civic.

 For Toyota, a different list of car models is available.